srlopez/test/README.md

   * update: to update the item status of the selected item (within index)
   * remove: to delete from list

-And the reducer behavior is correct.
+And the reducer behavior is correct, the status changes in the UPDATE action onn the reducer.

-The you can on item:
+Then on item #3 you can:

   * press: to update the status
   * long press: to choose update or remove.

-And the reduce behavior is not the desired.
+And the reduce behavior is not the desired, the status changes, but all the remaining items are removed!
+But the action dispatched is the same!

 ### If you want to test the quiz ###